 A one-eighth (1/8) inch (3 mm) N.P.T. plugged tapping is provided on the inlet and outlet side of the gas control for a test gauge connection to measure the manifold pressure.
-Use a small flat blade screwdriver to crack open the screw in the center of the tap.
-Position a rubber hose over the tap to obtain the pressure reading.

 The fireplace and its individual shut-off valve must be disconnected from the gas supply piping system during any pressure testing of the system at test pressures in excess of one-half (1/2) psig (3.5 kPa).